 What you start to feel when you practice this loss of attachment is a shift in identity.

-Becoming A Bodhisattva (29:20) – When we open our heart and practice compassion, we can fulfill our purpose in our human incarnation.
+Becoming A Bodhisattva (29:20) – When we open our hearts and practice compassion, we can fulfill our purpose in our human incarnation.
 A key to becoming a Bodhisattva is to be able to be present and not be limited by circumstances.

 Yes, You (38:00) – When we think of the role of Bodhisattva, it is easy to believe we are not and cannot be such a being.
 However, we each have this potential.
 We are all unique and must trust that we have something beautiful to offer.